mmfausnaugh/mapspec/README.md

 # Outline #

-`mapsec` is object-oriented and is designed to be modular and highly extensible.
+`mapspec` is object-oriented and is designed to be modular and highly extensible.
 It makes heavy use of numpy and scipy libraries, and was designed to easily integrate with these packages.

 There are two main parts of the program:  First, general-usage spectrum utilities, which are bundled in `spectrum.py`.
 Second, the rescaling procedure, which is kept in `mapspec.py`.

-Some helpful scripts for constructing a reference spectrum are also provided----these are `ref_make.py` and `ref_smooth.py`, check the internal comments for details.
+Some helpful scripts for constructing a reference spectrum are also provided----these are `make_ref` and `smooth_ref`, check the internal comments for details.
 By default, they are installed to your system as scripts.

 We begin by describing (with illustrative examples) the spectrum utilities.